6b6576696e/class-checker/README.md

 # uci-class-bot
-A bot that will regularly checks for course openings at UCI and will automatically register for them when open.
+A bot that regularly checks for course openings at UCI and will automatically register for them when open.

 The program will parse WebSoc using BS4 to determine whether a course is open.
 The bot will attempt to register for the course through WebReg using Selenium.